 • Ductwork quality and age.

-• How many windows your house has and the style, since expansive or picture windows can be more inefficient.
+• How many windows your house has and the style, because big or picture windows might be less efficient.

 • If your house has more sun or shade.